charlesRepo/StoryScroll/replit.md

 A mobile-first web application for discovering and creating bedtime stories for children.
 The app features a TikTok-style vertical swipe feed for browsing stories, AI-powered story generation, and personalized filtering by age range and language.
 Parents can like stories, save them to their profile, and create custom stories tailored to their child's preferences.

 **Core Features:**
+- **Anonymous browsing**: Browse and search stories without signing up
 - Vertical story feed with age-appropriate filtering (0-2, 3-5, 6-10 years)
 - Multi-language support (English, French, Spanish, German)
-- AI-powered story generation using OpenAI
+- AI-powered story generation using OpenAI (requires login)
-- User authentication and personalization
+- Optional user authentication for personalization and saved stories
 - Profile editing with secure password management
-- Story liking and bookmarking
+- Story liking and bookmarking (requires login)
-- Search functionality
+- Search functionality (available to all users)
 - Reading time estimation
 - Classical bedtime story library from public domain sources